 - Breathing problems.

-People with eating disorders, such as anorexia or bulimia, may abuse laxatives with the intention of losing weight; however, laxatives don’t remove calories and can cause serious health consequences.
+People with eating disorders—such as anorexia and bulimia—may abuse laxatives with the intention of losing weight.
+However, laxatives don’t remove calories and can cause serious health consequences.

 Laxatives are often taken after a binging episode, in which the person wants to rid the body of food.
-Various studies have revealed that anywhere from 10-60% of those suffering from an eating disorder abuse laxatives, and that those containing GI-tract stimulants are the most commonly abused (Roerig, Steffen, Mitchell, & Zunker, 2016).
-It’s important to note that the stimulants contained in laxatives are not the same as stimulant drugs such as methamphetamine or cocaine; they simply increase muscular contractions throughout the gut in order to increase transit time of ingested food and promote bowel movements.
+Various studies have revealed that anywhere from 10-60% of those suffering from eating disorders abuse laxatives, and that laxatives containing GI-tract stimulants are the most commonly abused (Roerig, Steffen, Mitchell, & Zunker, 2016).
+It’s important to note that the stimulants contained in laxatives are not the same as stimulant drugs such as methamphetamine and cocaine.
+They simply increase muscular contractions throughout the gut in order to increase the transit time of ingested food and promote bowel movements.
 Abuse can be perpetuated by the temporary weight gain and bloating that occurs when laxative use is discontinued.